 Oh now there is every imaginable concession to dietary political correctness and trendy food: vegetables, tofu burgers, Asian, etc. But thank god they have somehow managed not to ruin the central treat of this venerable wonderland: the White Spot Hamburger.

 I always order the “classic”, sometimes having to negotiate with the not-necessarily high performance servers to explain what I want: a bun, meat patty, lettuce, tomato, raw onion, bacon, mushrooms, and an extra blast of the mysterious and never-changing-in-sixty-years mayo-and-relish hamburger sauce.

 Sure.
-There are well over 10,000 little towns all over North America with burger joints and histories, and every self-respecting football-playing deucecoupe-driving now-elderly guy who never left home will swear on his sweat socks that Granny’s (or Joe’s or whatever) burgers are the best in the universe.
-I wouldn’t dream of trying to compete.
-But the White Spot is mine: we reunite about every three months, usually with our now full-grown boys, to sink our teeth into exquisite flavour and (for me) over 60 years of the history of my city, my home, and my life.
+There must be way over 10,000 little towns all over North America with burger joints and histories, and every self-respecting football-playing deucecoupe-driving now-elderly guy who never left home will swear on his sweat socks that Granny’s (or Joe’s or whatever) burgers are the best in the universe.
+I wouldn’t dream of contradicting anyone’s imagination.
+But the White Spot is mine: we reunite about every three months, usually with our now middle-aged boys, to sink our teeth into exquisite flavour and (for me) more than 65 years of the history of my city, my home, and my life.

 Food 7.5 (but 9.3 if you order the right burger), service variable but average about 6.8, ambience 6.5 with noise and screaming kids, value (for me) incalculable.